rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 In recent years, I have been spending all of my time in the back-end designing, writing, and maintaining Haskell code.
 Haskell code has a lot of types.
 Thus, I use types a lot.
 Types allow me to code faster, safer, and with much more confidence.
 I wear a hat with types on it when writing TS.
+I love Programming Language Theory and have done some compiler and interpreter related work.
+I wear a very thin headband with PLT symbols on it under my hat (should be mostly invisible in this series).
-I think this gives me a different (compared to most typescripters) perspective and a reason to write these posts.
+All of this gives me a different (compared to most typescripters) perspective and a reason to write these posts.
 For some readers, parts of these posts will feel strange.
 Established practices like overloading will be considered a bad thing, writing experimental code (that won’t even run) to solve _type puzzles_ (type what?) will be a good thing.
 Strange is a corollary of different.